RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Find in Files

-* Add options to search on the current file, project or path.
+* Add options to search on the current file, project or working directory.
-* Search path now refers to the path shown in the Working directory toolbar.
 * Display results as search takes place.
 * Allow to order results alphabetically.
 * Add a spinner as indicator of a search in progress.